Antwerp and The Flemish Masters

 • Two talks from art historian Clare Ford-Wille

-This new tour takes us to the ancient artistic city of Antwerp, birthplace of Peter Paul Rubens, with a wealth of artistic and architectural sights, explored in the company of Flemish art historian, Clare Ford-Wille, whose knowledge and love for the Flemish Masters is unsurpassed.
-Highlights include the superb KMSKA - Royal Museum of Fine Arts - recently reopened after a major restoration lasting more than 11 years, the gothic and baroque cathedrals and churches which are rich in paintings and sculptures including ‘The Flagellation’ by Rubens and ‘Bearing of the Cross’ by Van Dyck; and a variety of museums housing significant works that Clare will bring to life with her expert commentary.
+This tour takes us to the ancient artistic city of Antwerp, to explore a wealth of artistic and architectural sights, explored in the company of Flemish art historian, Clare Ford-Wille, whose knowledge and love for the Flemish Masters is unsurpassed.
+Highlights include the superb KMSKA - Royal Museum of Fine Arts - recently reopened after a major restoration lasting more than 11 years, where we have been granted private access to the special 'Rubens and the World' exhibition in celebration of his 450th birthday.
+We also tour the gothic and baroque cathedrals and churches which are rich in paintings and sculptures including ‘The Flagellation’ by Rubens and ‘Bearing of the Cross’ by Van Dyck; plus a variety of museums housing significant works that Clare will bring to life with her expert commentary.

 Available Departures